 As defined in 3GPP TS 23.214 [75], the Serving Gateway and PDN Gateway may have separated control plane and user plane functions.
-The control plane (CP) functions (Serving Gateway-C and PDN Gateway-C) provide the traffic forwarding rules (referred to as Forward Action Rules in 3GPP TS 23.214 [75]) to the user plane (UP) functions (Serving Gateway-U and PDN Gateway-U).
-The UP functions forward the user plane traffic as per the Forward Action Rules.
+The control plane (CP) functions (Serving Gateway-C and PDN Gateway-C) provide the traffic

 As defined in subclause 12.1 of the present document, the Serving Gateway and PDN Gateway provide the LI functions for the EPC packet data interception.
 As defined in subclause 15.2, a PDN Gateway can also provide the CC Intercept Function for an IMS-based VoLTE.
 As defined in clause 20, the BBIFF functions of an S8HR LI functions may be implemented within a Serving Gateway.
 Therefore, the LI functions available in the Serving Gateway and PDN Gateway shall be carried over to the split Serving Gateway and PDN Gateway with the new CUPS architecture.